victoni/victoni.github.io/_posts/2021-2-4-report2web-xss-frame-injection.md

 ---

 ## Report2Web Login Panel XSS
+[Report2Web](https://www.redwood.com/report-distribution) v4.3.4.5 and v4.5.3 are vulnerable to XSS. v4.3.4.5 is also vulnerable to frame injection.
+Both issues are fixed in v4.6.0.
 The value of the `urll` parameter is getting reflected without an sanitization, allowing a remote attacker to inject javascript code to the victim's browser.

 Request: